Pedro Alonso

-Pedro González Alonso (born 21 June 1971), known as Pedro Alonso, is a Spanish actor, writer, and artist.
-He is best known for his role of Andrés "Berlin" de Fonollosa in the Spanish heist series Money Heist (La casa de papel) and for the role of Diego Murquía in the historical drama series Grand Hotel.
+Pedro González Alonso (born 21 June 1971) is a Spanish actor, writer, and artist.
+He is best known for his role of Andrés "Berlin" de Fonollosa in the Spanish heist series Money Heist (La casa de papel) and its spin-off Berlin, and for the role of Diego Murquía in the historical drama series Gran Hotel.

 Early life

 Pedro González Alonso was born in Vigo, Spain.
 He studied at Royal School of Dramatic Arts (RESAD) in Madrid, graduating in 1992, and at Teatro de la Danza (Theatre of Dance).
-Alonso is ambidextrous and speaks Spanish, Galician, Catalan, and English.
 He is also a writer and artist, publishing his work under the name Pedro Alonso O'choro.

 Career

-He is known for his performances on television in Rías Baixas (2003–2005), Maridos e mulleres (2006–2008), Padre Casares (2008–2015), and Gondar (2009) at a local level in Galicia and nationally for playing characters such as Diego Murquía / Adrián Vera Celande in historical drama Gran Hotel.
-Alonso played the role of Andrés "Berlin" de Fonollosa in the crime drama series Money Heist (La casa de papel), which aired on Antena 3 in 2017 and currently broadcasts on Netflix.
+Alonso is known for his performances on television in Rías Baixas (2003–2005), Maridos e mulleres (2006–2008), Padre Casares (2008–2015), and Gondar (2009) at a local level in Galicia and nationally for playing characters such as Diego Murquía / Adrián Vera Celande in historical drama Gran Hotel.
+He played the role of Andrés "Berlin" de Fonollosa in the crime drama series Money Heist (La casa de papel), which aired on Antena 3 in 2017 and was later broadcast on Netflix.
 In 2018, he was chosen as "International Star of the Year" by GQ Turkey magazine.
 He co-starred in Diablo Guardián, Amazon Prime Video’s first drama series in Latin America, which was released in May, 2018.
 In 2019, Alonso played the leading role in the mystery thriller The Silence of the Marsh.
+He reprised his role of Berlin in a spin-off series of the same name, which premiered in 2023.

 Personal life

 Alonso is in a relationship with Parisian hypnotherapist and artist Tatiana Djordjevic.
 He also has a daughter from a previous relationship.
+He is ambidextrous and speaks Spanish, Galician, Catalan, and English.